 - Byrek – this dish is named differently in different regions in Albania – byrek, lakror, burek but the essence remains the same.
 When we say lakror we understand that this dish is typical of the South-Eastern part of the country.
 The Albanian byrek can be filled with a wide range of ingredients such as spinach, pumpkin, leek, lentils, meat, tomatoes, beans, and curd.
-The choice in this case relates to one of this ingredients – the leek as it is rarely used, making this kind of pie more special.
+The choice, in this case, relates to one of these ingredients – the leek as it is rarely used, making this kind of pie more special.

 Photo credits: F_A (Flickr)

 Serving for 2 – INGREDIENTS